-Fake religions–and fake gurus–demand faith in the sense of unquestioning acceptance of doctrines and dogmas.
-Or they require a person’s being convinced by accepting their intellectual arguments.
+False religions and false teachers demand faith in the sense of unquestioning acceptance of doctrines and dogmas.
+Or they require a person to accept all their statements.
+“Every word of the guru is a mantra.”
+What outrageous, egomaniacal bunk!!!
 Krishna is nowhere near this kind of fakery.
-When he says “disbelieve” he is using the word anasuyave, which means to be free of contradiction or contention in the sense of willful contrariness, what in the American south is meant by the word “cussedness.”
+When he says “you who do not disbelieve” he is using the word anasuyave, which means to be free of contradiction or contention in the sense of willful contrariness–what in the American south is meant by the word “cussedness.”
 Krishna is not blaming a sincere unacceptance of something, but rather a perversity and negativity of mind that causes a person to intentionally reject truth.
 It is a symptom of conscious evil, and a lot of people have it.
 That is why Saint Paul urged: “Take heed, brethren, lest there be in any of you an evil heart of unbelief” (Hebrews 3:12).
 This is not a matter of simple non-belief, as I have said.
-There is no wrong in not believing something, even if it comes from a limited understanding.
+There is no wrong in not believing something, even if it proceeds from a limited understanding.
 It is the refusal to believe that is being spoken of here.

 Knowledge and realization